Dick Spring: Sporting career

 Spring played Gaelic football and hurling for Kerry during the 1970s.
 He played his club football with the Kerins O'Rahilly's club in Tralee and hurling with Crotta O'Neill's; he also played underage hurling with Austin Stacks and won a minor county championship in 1967.
 His father Dan won two All-Ireland Senior Football Championships in 1939 and 1940.

 He then won rugby union caps for Munster, and lined out for London Irish in the UK.
-He also was capped for Ireland three times during the 1979 Five Nations Championship, debuting against on 20 January 1979 at Lansdowne Road, and receiving his last international cap on 17 February 1979 against at Lansdowne Road.
+He also was capped for Ireland three times during the 1979 Five Nations Championship, earning his first cap against on 20 January 1979 at Lansdowne Road, and receiving his last international cap on 17 February 1979 against at Lansdowne Road.

 Political career

 Early career

 Spring's political life began when he successfully contested the 1979 Kerry County Council election for the county electoral area of Tralee, succeeding his father Dan Spring TD on Kerry County Council that year.
 Spring senior had been a TD for Kerry North since 1943, mostly representing Labour, but he was a member of the National Labour Party from 1944 to 1950.

 He was first elected to Dáil Éireann in the 1981 general election for the constituency of Kerry North, again succeeding his father.
 The Labour Party formed a coalition Government with Fine Gael and Spring was appointed a junior minister on his first day as a TD.
+In December 1981 Spring was involved in a car crash near Nenagh, County Tipperary that killed James Curran and left Spring with a lasting back injury.
+While in recovery, Spring appeared in the Dáil on a stretcher to vote, having been denied a pair.